-Spring and summer are peak moving times, which means it’s often more expensive to reserve a container during those months.
+Spring and summer are peak moving times, which means it’s often more expensive to reserve a moving container during these months.
 And since more people want to move on the weekends, prices may go up to reflect more limited availability on Saturdays and Sundays.

 How Far You’re Moving

-This one may seem like a no-brainer, but the distance of your move will affect the price.
-Generally, the farther you go, the more it’ll cost, especially with container companies, where the costs associated with transporting the containers (like fuel and vehicle maintenance) are built into your quote.
-Expect higher PODS cost cross country than for a local move,
+This one may seem like a no-brainer, but the distance of your move will affect your cost.
+The farther you go, the more it will cost, especially with moving container companies, where the costs associated with transporting the moving containers (like fuel and vehicle maintenance) are built into your quote.

 How Much Stuff You Have

-If you have more stuff, you’ll need more or bigger containers, which tends to end up costing more than if you use smaller or fewer containers.
+If you have more stuff, you’ll need more or bigger moving containers, which will cost more than if you use smaller or fewer containers.

 Whether You Purchase Add-Ons